urban-1/clusterlock/README.md

 # clusterlock

-A database-based distributed locking and semaphore implementation
+A database-based distributed locking and semaphore implementation. (a.k.a. distributed lock manager)

 ## What is `clusterlock`?